Audjust API Overview

 After queueing, requests might not succeed because of issues in Audjust service (like failing to retrieve the source file or internal issues).
 In that case, your webhook will be notified of the failure on a best-effort basis.
 Requests will not take longer than 7 minutes to complete.
 You can consider a request failed if it takes longer than that.

-See recent requests on the API key portal to see the status of in-flight requests and view debugging information for failed requests.
+See recent requests on the API console to see the status of in-flight requests and view debugging information for failed requests.

 Self-Similarity Matrix